frictionlessdata/frictionless-py/docs/guides/introduction-guide.md

       rows: 4

-Basically, that's it; now, we have a valid data file and a corresponding metadata file.
-It can be shared with other people or stored without fear of type errors or other problems making data research not reproducible.
+Basically, that's it; we now have a valid data file and a corresponding metadata file.
+It can be shared with other people or stored without fear of type errors or other problems making our data research not reproducible.

 ```bash